 Alpurrurulam & LA Meetings

 Alpurrurulam was taken from the traditional name of the lake now known as Lake Nash.
+LA Meetings are subject to change, so please call the Area Manager to check dates.

 "We ask you to help us with your law.
 This is our final decision.
 We don’t need more meetings to talk about it.
 We will not change our minds.
 We are staying here in our place, Lake Nash.”